-As a member of the Federal Home Loan Bank-Chicago (FHLBC), CIBM Bank is required to maintain minimum amounts of FHLBC stock as required by that institution.
-At December 31, 2015 and 2014, CIB Marine owned \$2.2 million carrying value in FHLBC stock and the stock is carried at par, of which \$1.9 million and \$1.4 million, respectively, were required stock holdings with the FHLBC based on the asset size of CIBM Bank.
+As a member of the Federal Home Loan Bank-Chicago ("FHLBC"), CIBM Bank is required to maintain minimum amounts of FHLBC stock as required by that institution.
+At December 31, 2016 and December 31, 2015, CIB

+Marine owned \$3.8 million and \$2.2 million carrying value in FHLBC stock, respectively, and the stock is carried at par, of which \$3.0 million and \$1.9 million, respectively, were required stock holdings with the FHLBC based on the asset size of CIBM Bank.
 Impairment in FHLBC stock is recognized if CIB Marine concludes it is not probable that it will recover the par value of its investment.
-Due to the stock repurchases during 2013 and the improved long-term performance outlook of the FHLBC, no impairment has been recorded on the FHLBC stock during 2015 and 2014.
+Due to the improved long-term performance outlook of the FHLBC, no impairment has been recorded on the FHLBC stock during 2016 and 2015.